cocos/cocos-docs/en/particle-system/editor/curve-editor.md

 # Curve Editor

 The curve editor can set the curve of a certain property in the particle system with time.
 The abscissa represents the unitized life cycle of a particle.
 For example, the life cycle of a particle is 5s, then 0.5 represents 2.5s.
 The ordinate represents the attribute value, and the ordinate interval can be adjusted through the upper edit bar.
-The default interval is [-1,1].
+The default interval is **[0, 1]** or **[-1, 1]**.

 The interface of the curve editor is as follows: